* Yen down broadly as demand fades

 * Steadier gold, after historic plunge, soothe jitters

-SINGAPORE/SYDNEY, April 17 (Reuters) - The yen fell broadly on Wednesday, succumbing to renewed pressure after gold prices steadied somewhat from an eye-watering plunge earlier in the week.
+SYDNEY, April 17 (Reuters) - The yen eased in early Asian trade on Wednesday, succumbing to renewed pressure after gold prices steadied somewhat from an eye-watering plunge earlier in the week.

-The dollar was changing hands at about 98.14 yen, up 0.6 percent from late U.S. trade on Tuesday.
-It was still down about 1.8 percent from a four-year high of 99.95 yen set last week.
+The dollar bought 97.64 yen, up 0.1 percent from late U.S. trade, having bounced off from a near two-week low of 95.67.
+It was still down more than 2 percent from a four-year high near 100 yen set last week.

-A historic plunge in gold prices on Monday, coupled with concerns about China’s economic growth had sapped risk sentiment and given a lift to the yen earlier this week, reversing a tide of selling sparked by the Bank of Japan’s aggressive stimulus programme.
+A historic plunge in gold prices on Monday, coupled with fresh concerns about China’s economic growth saw investors plough back into the yen, reversing a tide of selling sparked by the Bank of Japan’s aggressive stimulus programme.

 “We still believe that the recent volatility in the commodity prices was mainly driven by long position liquidation, while the underlying backdrop remains risk-positive due to expanding global monetary easing,” said Vassili Serebriakov, strategist at BNP Paribas.

-A focal point is whether Japanese investors will eventually look overseas for higher returns as the Bank of Japan injects about $1.4 trillion into the economy in two years as part of a dramatic plan to jump start growth.
+Indeed, analysts expect Japanese investors will eventually look overseas for higher returns as the Bank of Japan injects about $1.4 trillion into the economy in two years as part of a dramatic plan to jumpstart growth.

-In the near-term, the market will be focused on the Group of 20 meeting beginning on Thursday in Washington, where finance ministers and central bankers from the world’s leading economies will discuss the economic and financial market outlook, including the Cyprus crisis and asset price reactions.
+The market will be focused on the Group of 20 meeting beginning on Thursday in Washington, where finance minister and central bankers from the world’s leading economies will discuss the economic and financial market outlook, including the Cyprus crisis and asset price reactions.